 That little bird winging away from me is a gravestone, an ultrasound image, a photo album of memories yet to be made.

 When a baby dies within the womb, us grieving parents have none of those tangibles, no monikers of life to cling to when the pain flares.
-There is no place to lay flowers, no photos to stick on the fridge, no memories to laugh at.
+There is no place to lay flowers, no photos to stick on the fridge, no memories to smile at with fondness.

 I want to light a candle for you parents who know what I’m talking about, and are struggling.